Yandex Cloud

 • <load_balancer_name_or_ID>: Load balancer ID or name.

-• --zones: Availability zones to disable, separated by commas.
+• --zones: Availability zones to shift traffic away from, separated by commas.

-If this parameter is not specified, the zone will remain disabled until you enable it manually.
+After this time, the zone will automatically recover.
+If this parameter is not set, the zonal shift will be on until you disable it manually.

 Here is an example: